sweeneychris/TheiaSfM/docs/source/building.rst

 #. ``-DBUILD_TESTING=OFF``: Use this flag to enable or disable building the unit tests.
 By default, this option is enabled.

-#. ``-DOPENMP=OFF``: By default, Theia uses OpenMP to multithread/parallelize certain parts of the code.
-Certain platforms don't play nice with this, so you can disable this option.

-#. ``-DBUILD_TUTORIALS=OFF``: By default, building Theia will build several tutorial programs to demonstrate some uses of the library.
-You can disable this option.

 #. ``-DBUILD_DOCUMENTATION=ON``: Turn this flag to ``ON`` to build the documentation with Theia.
 This option is disabled by default.